 Now, hopefully you abstain from pointing guns at people – and hopefully you don’t abstain from such behavior just because it benefits you to do so!
 People deserve respect and that’s reason enough not to “corner” them.
 But often we corner people without realizing it (it’s not always as obvious as a pointed pistol!) and thus we often build a Liar’s Hall around ourselves without even knowing it.

 So let’s get back to the friendly barista at your local coffee shop.
 Here’s the thing – their job is customer service.
 They’re at their most nice to begin with, and some of it at least is probably artificial, so right off the bat you’re probably over-estimating how interested they might be.
 But beyond that, they’re also implicitly cornered – they can’t just leave, they can’t just ignore you, and at least some part of them has to worry that rejecting your advances will result in trouble for them professionally.
 That means if you hit on someone in that environment, you’re creating the conditions to be lied to.
 You should avoid this purely out of respect for the other person, but the side benefit to acting honorably is that you also excuse yourself from the Liar’s Hall.

 People inadvertently enter the Liar’s Hall all the time, and smart people always look for the exits.
 Company and political leaders who exercise a lot of power are almost always trapped there, which is why it’s so important for them to find ways to get honesty regardless.

 Always be aware of when you might find yourself in the Liar’s Hall.
-Whenever you ask for other people’s opinions, make sure you note any reasons they may have to feel like they have to lie to you, and diffuse those reasons to the best of your ability.
+Whenever you ask for other people’s opinions, make sure you note any reasons they may have to feel like they must lie to you, and diffuse those reasons to the best of your ability.